“Chuck and the guys are in the basement.”

 “Okay, where’s that map.”

-“Dirk has it, inside.”
+“Dirk has it, inside.
+You gave it to him, remember?”
 He glanced at Tess, who wore a huge smile.

 “Dirk hears the door close and notices there’s no daylight leaking up the passage.”